 This elegant Kangxi period Chinese export porcelain punch bowl is decorated in Famille Verte enamels with alternating panels of flowering branches of peony and prunus, the panels resembling lotus petals, the interior similarly decorated within a diapered border with floral reserves, and beautifully presented on its own finely carved hardwood stand .
 Measuring 12″ in diameter and with two lines sealed, otherwise very good condition.
 Circa 1700-1720.

 A very impressive and very elegant pair of Chinese export porcelain square-shaped jardinieres, decorated in Famille Rose enamels, each side hand-painted with a very refined scene of courtly figures-most likely images from a famous legend or opera-and each vignette within a reserve, one shaped like a peach, one a pomegranate, the other two within roundels.
 The rest of the jardinieres, and their matching footed undertrays, lightly decorated with floating blossoms and flowering sprigs.
-Each measuring 10″ square including the undertray, and in very good condition with only a short line to the rim of one of the undertrays sealed, otherwise two very useful and very beautiful jardinieres with their original stands.
+Each measuring 10″ square including the undertray, and in very good condition with only a short line to the rim of one of the undertrays sealed, otherwise two very useful and very beautiful jardinieres with their original stands which can be used separately-the stands making fine bulb trays.
 Late 19th century.

 A classic Chinese cloisonne bowl finely decorated with an overall floral design-including peony, prunus and chrysanthemum, using an exceptional range of vibrant enamels all set off by the use of a gilded bronze rim and foot, as well as gilded wire separating the cells of enamel.
 Measuring 6″ in diameter x 2 1/4″ tall and in good condition.
 Dating to the late Qianlong/Jiajing period, circa 1780-1820.
 Formerly in the collection of James Graham, the James Graham Gallery, New York,(1915-1991).